McNally High School: Building

-While the building itself is not new, it has undergone many upgrades and repairs in recent years, including new lockers throughout the school, new bathrooms, all the classrooms were painted, and the phys education office and girls' change rooms were renovated.
+While the building itself is not new, it has undergone many upgrades and repairs in the 2021-22 school year, including new lockers throughout the school, new bathrooms, all the classrooms were painted, the large gymnasium, and change rooms, and some classrooms.
 The school has separate labs for all the sciences, including a physics lab, a biology lab, a chemistry lab and three computer labs.
 McNally is dedicated to athletics, and as a result, there are two gyms, a fitness center and a new dance facility.
 There is also a large drama room and multiple music / choral rooms.

 Athletics

 The following teams are available at McNally High School.